Fernando Valenzuela: Illness and death

 On October 1, 2024, it was announced that Valenzuela had been hospitalized for an undisclosed illness.
 The Dodgers announced the following day that he would "not be in the broadcast booth for the remainder of this year to focus on his health."

 Death and funeral

-Valenzuela died in a Los Angeles hospital on October 22, 2024, at the age of 63, three days before the 2024 World Series began between the Dodgers and the New York Yankees.
+Valenzuela died in a Los Angeles hospital on October 22, 2024, at the age of 63.
 His funeral took place on November 6, 2024, at the Cathedral of Our Lady of the Angels, where he was eulogized by his son Fernando Jr. and Mike Scioscia.
 He was cremated, and his ashes were interred at Forest Lawn Memorial Park.

 Shortly after his death, Valenzuela's illness was reported to have been liver cancer.
 However, his official death certificate concluded that he died of septic shock attributed to a combination of nonalcoholic and alcoholic cirrhosis that resulted in liver failure.
 The certificate added that Valenzuela also might have been suffering from Creutzfeldt–Jakob disease.